bashtools/mokctl/README.md

 6. [Upgrade](/docs/upgrade.md)

    We can install any version of kubernetes.
 Let's try installing an older cluster and upgrading it.
-Not much hand-holding here though.

 7. [Add-ons](/docs/addons.md)